-The Compensation and Pension Committee assists the Board in fulfilling its responsibilities by providing guidance and oversight related to the compensation policies that affect the firm's partners.
+The Compensation and Pension Committee assists the Board in fulfilling its responsibilities by providing (i) guidance on compensation policies relating to the partners and principals of the firm (collectively, Members) and oversight of the implementation of those policies and (ii) oversight of firm management's responsibility for (a) the firm's retirement and pension plans, including the investment of funds deposited in such plans, and (b) other benefit plans, programs, and policies made available to Members.
 In addition, the committee reviews Management Committee members' compensation as recommended by the Chair and Deputy Chair and recommends, for approval by the full Board, the Chair and Deputy Chair's compensation.
 Other specific responsibilities include overseeing the investment of funds deposited in the savings and pension plans maintained by the firm on behalf of the firm's personnel and the selection and appointment of third-party advisers regarding the investment of such funds.